 It helps if you can figure out why he's making the comments.
 You'll see that it's quite likely not really about the other person at all.
-It's just his way of expressing his fears or frustration and trying to make himself feel like he has some control in his life.
-Or, he may be trying to get you emotionally involved in the situation so that you'll do something to fix it.
+It's just his way of expressing his fears or frustration or trying to make himself feel like he has some control in the situation.
+Or, he may be trying to get you emotionally involved in the situation so you'll do something to fix it.

 A few suggestions are: